lambduli/lambduli/README.md

 It has type classes, higher-rank polymorphism, row polymorphism and other interesting features.

 I have already built a pretty large part of that as a part of my master's thesis.
-At this point, I am reworking it from the ground up, formalizing the type system, and learning more about types.
+At this point, I am reworking it from the ground up, formalizing the type system, and learning more things.
 I am hoping to make the project public one day.